 S.O.B.S. contained two new tracks, one of which was to become something of a radio hit during that summer: Okkar heili er innsiglaður (which could be rendered “our brain is sealed”) which contained a raving sermon by well known Iceland Pentecostal preacher, Gunnar Þorsteinsson, edited on top of throbbing dance-ambient-noise.

 Craters – 7”

-In 1996 we participated with Birgir Baldursson in Drápa or Craters on the moon, an event involving a multitude of performance artists at Tunglið, Reykjavík, organised by poet, visual artist and current parliamentarian, Birgitta Jónsdóttir.
+In 1996 Reptilicus participated with Birgir Baldursson in Drápa or Craters on the Moon, an event involving a multitude of performance artists at Tunglið, Reykjavík, organised by poet, visual artist and current parliamentarian and Prate leader, Birgitta Jónsdóttir.
 The event was broadcasted on the web, making it one of the earlier such attempts in cyberspace.
-Subsequently, we collaborated with Birgitta on a piece called Kameljónið where she provided lyrics and vocals.
+Subsequently, they collaborated with Birgitta on a piece called Kameljónið where she provided lyrics and vocals.

 Kameljónið was released on a 33 rpm 7” single entitled Craters along with two other tracks by F.I.R.E.
 Inc., a label run by electronic-experimental outfit Stilluppsteypa.

 Reptilicus played at Songerangebot in August 1996, a festival organised by Staalplaat in Berlin.
 Magnus Jensson of experimental group INRI accompanied them playing percussion.
 At Sonderangebot, they renewed contact with artist Akiko Hada—whom they had met in London years before—and made contact with Andrew Hulme and other members of O Yuki Conjugate and Spoke.